 Get the layers on, the hiking boots out and go explore the best of Donegal on foot.

 Donegal is a pretty special place, and when the conditions are right, there is really is no place we’d rather be.
-So get yourself there this weekend and take a walk on one of its waymarked ways, national looped walks, coastal paths, island loops and many mountains.
+So get yourself there this weekend and take a walk on one of its waymarked ways, national looped walks, coastal paths, island loops or many mountains.
 Here are six of the best walks in Donegal.